- Open a Good Checking Account

 Balance Transfer Credit Card: These cards have an introductory period typically ranging from 6-24 months.
 During that time, you’re not being charged interest.
 Transfer the balance from the old credit card to the balance transfer card.
 During the introductory period, every penny you pay goes to paying off the balance, saving you money on interest.

-Personal Loan: Get a loan from a company like Lending Club or Earnest and use it to pay off your credit cards.
+Personal Loan: Get a loan from a company like Upgrade or Earnest and use it to pay off your credit cards.
 The new loan has an interest rate, but if your credit score is good enough, it will be lower than the rate on the cards.

 Revolving Line of Credit: Tally gives users a revolving line of credit which is used to pay off credit card debt.
 Like a personal loan, if your credit score is good enough, the rate will be lower than your credit cards.
 Tally can also help you create a debt repayment plan using the stacking method, paying off the cards with the highest interest rates first.